polyfea/polyfea-controller/README.md

 When a MicroFrontend attempts to bind to a MicroFrontendClass but doesn't satisfy the namespace policy, it will be rejected with a clear status message explaining why.

+**Automatic Reconciliation**: When a MicroFrontendClass namespace policy is updated, all MicroFrontends referencing that class are automatically reconciled to reflect the new policy.
+This ensures namespace restrictions are enforced immediately without manual intervention.
+See [Namespace Policy Reconciliation](docs/NAMESPACE_POLICY_RECONCILIATION.md) for details.

 #### Required Fields

 The baseUri and title fields are mandatory for every MicroFrontendClass.